jincyaa/SmartHomeSimulator/README.md

 ### GET /api/smarthome/state

-Returns the current state of the smart home system:
+Returns the current state of the smart home system (used for initial state):

 ```json
 {